ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/02-self-balancing-trees.md

 If this happens we rebuild the whole subtree at that node, making it completely balanced.
 This restructuring process takes quite long time because it is linear in the size of the subtree, but it can be shown that it will not happen too often.
-Using the techniques from @sec:amortised-analysis, it can be shown that the *amortised complexity* of insertion and deletion is logarithmic in the size of the tree, $O(\log(n))$.
+Using the techniques from @sec:analysis-3:amortisation, it can be shown that the *amortised complexity* of insertion and deletion is logarithmic in the size of the tree, $O(\log(n))$.

 We will not discuss Scapegoat trees further in this book,